 We want to equip you with the tools and resources you need to live a long heart-healthy life.
 The following pages will assist you in the weeks and days ahead.

-Cardiac surgery care pathway 65

-Pre-surgery fasting guidelines 66
+Cardiac surgery care pathway Pre-surgery fasting guidelines Incentive spirometry Post-surgery daily goals Pain medication tracking Home monitoring Preventing infection Notes

-Incentive spirometry 67

-Post-surgery daily goals 68

-Home monitoring 69

-Pain medication tracking 70

-Preventing infection 72

-Notes 74